neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 However, this alternative is appealing because it systematically prevents overwrites at a lower level than this RFC.

 So, this alternative is sufficient for the needs of the split-brain safety RFC (immutable layer files locally and in S3).
-But it doesn't solve the problems with crash-during-compaction outlined earlier in this RFC, and in fact, makes it much more accute.
+But it doesn't solve the problems with crash-during-compaction outlined earlier in this RFC, and in fact, makes it much more acute.
 The proposed design in this RFC addresses both.

 So, if this alternative sounds appealing, we should implement the proposal in this RFC first, then implement this alternative on top.
-That way, we avoid a phase where the crash-during-compaction problem is accute.
+That way, we avoid a phase where the crash-during-compaction problem is acute.

 ## Related issues